Estimating many properties of a quantum state via quantum reservoir processing: Introduction

 \section{Introduction}

-Parameter estimation plays a central role in the implementation of various quantum technologies, such as quantum computing, quantum communication and quantum sensing.
-This highlights that extracting information from a quantum system to a classical machine lies at the heart of quantum physics.
-The prominent technique for this task, quantum tomography, studies the reconstruction methods of density matrices for quantum states.
-The density matrix captures all the information of a quantum system, and is useful in predicting properties of it.
+Estimating properties of a quantum state plays a central role in the implementation of various quantum technologies, such as quantum computing, quantum communication and quantum sensing.
+This highlights that extracting information from a quantum system to a classical machine lies at the heart of quantum physics~\cite{Gebhart2023}.
+The prominent technique for this task, quantum tomography, studies the reconstruction methods of density matrix, which captures all the information of a quantum system.
 However, the curse of dimensionality has emerged with the advent of the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill2018}, which renders it infeasible to obtain a complete description of quantum systems with a large number of constituents.
 Moreover, a full description is often superfluous in tasks where only key properties are relevant.
 As a consequence, the concept of shadow tomography is proposed to focus on predicting certain properties of a quantum system~\cite{Aaronson10.1145/3188745.3188802}.

+A particularly important progress in the study of shadow tomography is the advancement of randomized measurements~\cite{Marco2019,Huang2020,PhysRevA.99.052323}, the virtue of which is highlighted as \textit{``Measure first, ask questions later''} \cite{RandMeasTb}.
+The randomized measurement protocols proposed by Huang, Kueng and Preskill construct approximate representations of the quantum system, namely classical shadows, via Pauli group and Clifford group measurements~\cite{Huang2020}.
+The single-snapshot variance upper bound of classical shadows is determined by the so-called shadow norm, which is optimal in the worst-case scenario.
+Nevertheless, variants of randomized measurements can achieve a better performance in specific cases~\cite{RSPRXQuantum.2.030348,PhysRevLett.127.200501,Ham_PhysRevResearch.4.013054}.
+For instance, the Hamiltonian-driven shadow tomography achieves a higher efficiency in predicting diagonal observables~\cite{Ham_PhysRevResearch.4.013054}.
+In addition, the readout noise present in the measurement protocol can be further suppressed by constructing classical shadows with positive operator-valued measures (POVMs)~\cite{SdPOVM_PhysRevLett.129.220502,POVM2_PhysRevLett.130.100801,POVM3_PRXQuantum.2.040342}.